November 5, 2013

-Charter Schools Best Practices Project* [Note: The preceding link is no longer active.] has information to assist in planning and starting charter schools; evaluating charter school petitions; developing partnerships with other schools and local districts; and increasing student achievement in the classroom.
+Charter Schools Best Practices Project* [Note: The preceding text link is no longer active] has information to assist in planning and starting charter schools; evaluating charter school petitions; developing partnerships with other schools and local districts; and increasing student achievement in the classroom.
 Two charter school-related groups have been created for educators to share ideas.

 "Charter schools are an important part of the education landscape in California, and strengthening them is a step toward strengthening the system as a whole," Torlakson said.
 "That’s why the department launched this effort to pool resources, share ideas, and serve all our students."